How to federate as a club football player in Spain, Mexico, Colombia, England, USA, Italy and France 2026

 Date, place of birth and nationality. **

-*If the player is not at the age to have a national identity card, this field should be substituted with the national identity card of the parents or guardians.
+* If the player is not old enough to have a DNI, this field must be substituted with the DNI of the parents or guardians.

-And depending on the age, the young footballers will be classified in one of these categories:
+And depending on the age, the young players will be classified in one of these categories:

-• PB for pre-benjamins from 6 to 8 years old.
+• PB for prebenjamines from 6 to 8 years old.

 • B for benjamins from 8 to 10 years old.

-• I for infantile from 12 to 14 years old.
+• I for children from 12 to 14 years old.

 • C for cadets from 14 to 16 years old.